Superconformal Monodromy Defects in $\mathcal{N}$=4 SYM and LS theory: The on-shell action and supersymmetric Renyi entropy

 The notion of supersymmetric Renyi entropy (SRE) for SCFTs with an R-symmetry was introduced in \cite{Nishioka:2013haa} and can be viewed as a particular case of charged Renyi entropies \cite{Belin:2013uta}.
 It has been studied using holography in various spacetime dimensions, including \cite{Huang:2014gca,Nishioka:2014mwa,Huang:2014pda,Crossley:2014oea,Alday:2014fsa,Hama:2014iea,Hosseini:2019and}.

 For a four-dimensional SCFT in flat spacetime, consider the SRE associated with a spherical ball with an $S^2$ boundary, on a constant time slice.
 The Renyi entropy can be obtained by computing the partition function of the SCFT on a suitable branched cover of the sphere $S^4_n$, $n\in \mathbb{N}$ with the addition of a suitable background R-symmetry gauge field in order to preserve supersymmetry.
 It is most convenient to perform this computation by conformally mapping $S^4_{n}$ to $H^3\times S^1$ with the period of the $S^1$ given by $2\pi n$.
 Notice that this is exactly the same as the boundary metric for the supersymmetric defects in \eqref{ads3poinc} after Wick rotating $AdS_3\to H^3$ (ignoring the overall $e^{2V_0}$ factor).
-In this subsection we take $n\ge 1$ and hence take $s=-1/2 \kappa$.
+In this subsection we take $n\ge 1$ and hence are on the main branch of solutions with $s=-\kappa/2$.

 After Wick rotating our defect solutions, we obtain the Euclidean on-shell action from the Lorenztian action $S$ via $I_n(g\mu_i)=-\log Z(n;g\mu_i)=-S$.
 The supersymmetric Renyi entropy (SRE) can be defined as